-During 2018, The Fund received in-kind contributions valued at \$30,584 for sponsorship of several of The Fund's events.
-During 2017, The Fund received contributed services valued at \$693,000 to assist in the evaluation of principal segmentation and principal programs for Chicago Public Schools.
-A member of The Fund's Board of Directors is a partner at the firm that provided these services.
-Additional contributed services valued at \$7,963 for video production services were received from a firm at which another of The Fund's Board members is a managing director.
+The Fund received in-kind contributions valued at \$12,044 and \$30,584 during 2019 and 2018, respectively, for sponsorship of several of The Fund's events.
 Contributed services are recorded at their estimated fair values in the statements of activities as revenue (in-kind contributions) and related program investments and services expense.